jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 ### Warning Execution State

-When debugging and something uncommon happens, the execution might be put in __Warning__ state, but this actually does not have to hinder execution, so one could think of a situation in which an execution is in __Warning__ state, but still continues to run.
+When debugging and something uncommon happens, the execution might be put in __Warning__ state, but this actually might not have to hinder execution, so one could think of a situation in which an execution is in __Warning__ state, but still continues to run.

 Any object or reference line could also be put in __Warning__ state if something exceptional, but benign, is going on with it.